 On the other end of the scale, when a villain repeatedly gives this justification for supporting the protagonists, it can overlap with I Was Just Passing Through.

 - Par for the course in Death Note:

 - L's behavior is imitated by his fellow detectives and successors Near (who wants to win the game) and Mello (who wants to defeat Near in the game).
-This is made apparent in the one shot special when Near refuses to try and go after C-Kira because he wasn't interested.
+This is made apparent in the first special one-shot chapter when Near refuses to try and go after C-Kira because he wasn't interested.
 He believes L would have done the same.

 - Heartseed in Kokoro Connect constantly explains that the reason he continually screws with the protagonists' mental and physical states (i.e. switching bodies, releasing their innermost desires, reversing their ages, and allowing them to hear each other's thoughts) is for no greater reason than it entertains him to watch them constantly struggle.
 The light novel explains that he is actually doing it to prepare them for facing Second, who is legitimately messing with them out of malicious intent, but the anime adaption never got that far, due in large part to the extremely cruel "prank" several of the Japanese crew and cast members pulled on an auditioning voice actor.